 Piggy’s Ice Cream

 We love going to Harry’s and Piggy’s Ice Cream for the antiques and fun atmosphere.
-This one location has Harry’s, which serves up food, and Piggy’s which serves ice cream.
+This one location has Harry’s, which serves up food (and is one of our top picks for Cheap Eats in Hendersonville, NC), and Piggy’s which serves ice cream.

 Piggy’s has been open since 1979.
 It has always been an antique and ice cream shop.
 Dining here is like dining in a museum of fun antique treasures.
 Everywhere you look there is something unique or unusual.